mattmoor/rfcs/README.md

 the corresponding RFC will be moved from accepted/ to implemented/.
 If you'd like to implement an accepted RFC, please make a PR in the appropriate repo and mention the RFC in the PR.
 Feel free to do this even for work-in-progress code!

+## Working Groups
+Working group meetings are a great place to more directly communicate with other members of the community.
+These meetings occur once every two weeks.

+- Tuesdays at 2pm EST/EDT (18:00 UTC)

+#### Meeting

+The meeting may be joined via the following:

+Zoom: (to be added once approved )

 ## Unresolved Questions
 [unresolved-questions]: #unresolved-questions